AdemolaAsamu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is the Reader file of the 0x03.
-Sgell, init files, variable and expansions0-alias 100-decimal_to_hexadecimal
+This is the README file for the 0x03 Shell project under DevOPs Sprint

+0-alias
+100-decimal_to_hexadecimal
 100-decimal_to_hexadecimal~
 101-rot13